Creamen/git-sensible/readme.md

 The answer will almost always be yes.

-If you're concerned about security and privacy, it is much more effective to keep track of all the *other* information about you online – hotels, webforums, and financial sites are most often hacked and contain dubious amounts of personal information.
+If you're concerned about security and privacy, it is much more effective to keep track of all the *other* information about you online â€“ hotels, webforums, and financial sites are most often hacked and contain dubious amounts of personal information.
 Close old accounts, mitigating the chance that your passwords and payment information may be leaked by a [breach](https://en.wikipedia.org/wiki/List_of_data_breaches).
 Vigilante.pw estimates 1.8 billion records have been [stolen](https://vigilante.pw/) from data breaches.

 #### Turn on 2-Factor authentication for your emails, including your GitHub account